briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

 	std::string initial_system_prompt = ai_player + one_v_one + instructions + details;
 ```

-The last part about "no more than 12 words long" was the most effective way of controlling the responses from the LLM.
+The last part about `no more than 12 words long` was the most effective way of controlling the length responses from the LLM.
 I tried changing the `max_output_len` when building the TensorRT engine, but this degraded the quality of the responses.
 The system prompt can be changed by the user.
+Changing the system prompt was a lot of fun to expirment with!

 ### Temperature and Seed